Analyzing BAIYU (NASDAQ:BYU) & Code Chain New Continent (NASDAQ:CCNC)

 |N/A

-This is a breakdown of recent ratings and target prices for BAIYU and Code Chain New Continent, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for BAIYU and Code Chain New Continent, as provided by MarketBeat.

 |Sell Ratings